A girl sits on a couch and hugs her white fluffy dog.

 Up we go!
 On our way to the puppy store.
 After seeing hundreds of puppies, she saw one specific fluffy puppy and fell in love the moment she held him in her eyes.
 She was sitting on the floor in the store with the puppy in her hands and said, “I want him!”

 We drove back home with our newest family member to start a new life.
-My princess enjoyed giving him his name “Cooper”, looking for fun things to give him and educated herself and me on the best food, drink, snacks, etc. She was enjoying the journey since day one.
+My princess enjoyed giving him his name, “Cooper,” looking for fun things to give him, and educating herself and me on the best food, drink, snacks, etc. She was enjoying the journey since day one.

 How Cooper helps

-Cooper is a lifesaver and keeps her moving and keeps her happy.
-He literally came into our life as an angel.
+Cooper is a lifesaver who keeps her moving and happy.
+He literally came into our lives as an angel.
 He is such a blessing to our family.
 He is a Bichon Poodle, and he fits perfectly in our family.
 He has the same sunshine character as my princess, and he loves to cuddle.
 When you see my princess, you see Cooper.
 Everywhere we go, we go with Cooper.

 Emotional support dogs for sickle cell

-Let us begin with the definition of an emotional support dog with what it isn’t—a service dog.
+Let us begin with the definition of an emotional support dog, with what it isn’t—a service dog.
 Most people mistakenly categorize emotional support dogs as service dogs.
-Emotional support dogs do not require specific training, and they are meant to provide mental or emotional stability to their owner through companionship and love.
+Emotional support dogs do not require specific training and are meant to provide mental or emotional stability to their owners through companionship and love.
 As very affectionate animals, dogs fill this role incredibly well.1

 What makes an emotional support dog?

-There is a lot of information on the internet about emotional support animals, but the best person that can guide you through this is the doctor.
-Because they know the journey best and they know exactly what the needs are of your dog.
+There is a lot of information online about emotional support animals, but the best person to guide you through this is your doctor.
+Because they know the journey best, and they know exactly what the needs of your dog are.

 A dynamic duo

-Every time that I see her being happy with Cooper, my heart smiles at them.
-Taking care of a puppy is a full-time job, and costs a lot of money and a lot of energy.
+Every time I see her being happy with Cooper, my heart smiles at them.
+Taking care of a puppy is a full-time job that costs a lot of money and energy.
 But when I look at my princess and the progress she makes, I feel so grateful to be able to support her in the best way possible.

 Join the conversation